Peroxisome: History

 Peroxisomes (microbodies) were first described by a Swedish doctoral student, J. Rhodin in 1954.
-They were identified as organelles by the Belgian cytologist Christian de Duve in 1967.
+They were identified as organelles by Christian de Duve and Pierre Baudhuin in 1966.
 De Duve and co-workers discovered that peroxisomes contain several oxidases involved in the production of hydrogen peroxide (H2O2) as well as catalase involved in the decomposition of H2O2 to oxygen and water.
-Due to their role in peroxide metabolism, De Duve named them “peroxisomes”, replacing the formerly used morphological term “microbodies”.
+Due to their role in peroxide metabolism, De Duve named them "peroxisomes", replacing the formerly used morphological term "microbodies".
 Later, it was described that firefly luciferase is targeted to peroxisomes in mammalian cells, allowing the discovery of the import targeting signal for peroxisomes, and triggering many advances in the peroxisome biogenesis field.

-Structural Design
+Structure

-Peroxisomes are small (0.1–1 µm diameter) subcellular compartments (organelles) with a fine, granular matrix and surrounded by a single biomembrane which are located in the cytoplasm of a cell.
+Peroxisomes are small (0.1–1 μm diameter) organelles with a fine, granular matrix, surrounded by a single biomembrane located in the cytoplasm of a cell.
 Compartmentalization creates an optimized environment to promote various metabolic reactions within peroxisomes required to sustain cellular functions and viability of the organism.

-The number, size and protein composition of peroxisomes are variable and depend on cell type and environmental conditions.
-For example, in baker's yeast (S. cerevisiae), it has been observed that, with good glucose supply, only a few, small peroxisomes are present.
+The number, size, and protein composition of peroxisomes are variable and depend on cell type and environmental conditions.
+For example, in baker's yeast (S. cerevisiae), it has been observed that, with a good glucose supply, only a few, small peroxisomes are present.
 In contrast, when the yeasts were supplied with long-chain fatty acids as sole carbon source up to 20 to 25 large peroxisomes can be formed.